datacamp-content-public/courses-analyzing-survey-data-in-python/chapter1.md

 Performing a chi-square hypothesis test measures the relationship between a categorical input and categorical output.
 In this exercise we will to a chi-square test of association, to see if there is a relationship between being left (or right) handed and being male (or female).

 The Null hypothesis H_0: males and females are equally likely to be left (or right) handed, P_male = P_female (probability of a lefty being male equals probability of being female)
-Alternative hypothesis H_A: There is an association  between gender and handedness (P_male != P_female)
+Alternative hypothesis H_A: There is an association  between gender and handedness (P_male != P_female for someone left handed)

 `@pre_exercise_code`
 ```{python}